pranayreddy45/Online-Shopping-Prototype/README.md

 # Online-Shopping-Prototype
-Note:This is not any online shopping site.
+<b> Note:This is not any online shopping site.
 This is my online shopping project.
-All the products you ordered in this site are not considered.
+All the products you ordered in this site are not considered. </b>
 <br />
 This is Online shopping prototype for localhost.
 <br />